skx/z80-examples/README.md

 This example is similar to the previous one, but instead outputs the contents of the HL register-pair, as a four-digit hexadecimal number.

-i.e. If you run this:

-    ld hl, 0x123F

-You should see the output "0x123F".
-Proving that:

-* A number has been converted to an ASCII-string.
+i.e. If you assume this `ld hl, 0x123F`, then you should see the output "0x123F" generated, which proves a number a has been converted to an ASCII-string, and output correctly.
-* That string has been sent to the output

 * [number-output.z80](number-output.z80)